amfoss/praveshan/README.md

 ### 2. Oswald and his Foolish Photographer

-Oswald and Weenie want their picture to be hanged on the wall, but their foolish photograher he gave them a manipulated image.
+Oswald and Weenie want their picture to be hanged on the wall, but their foolish photographer he gave them a manipulated image.
 Can you help them to fix it?
-Byw, they also wanted it to be a Grayscale image.
-So, get's started  and go earn some *Good Karma*. :)
+Btw, they also wanted it to be a Grayscale image.
+So, gets started and earn some *Good Karma*. :)

 You will get the picture by running this below command.